 - 3.1 The application is for a New Premises Licence under the Licensing Act 2003.
-The applicant provided a description of the premises and proposed operation on their application form, which can be seen at Appendix A. - 3.2 Part M (the Operating Schedule) of the application is detailed at Appendix B and the proposed plans for the licensed premises are attached at Appendix C.
+The application proposes a wine bar/cocktails/local craft beer with light snacks, tea and coffee. - 3.2 Part M (operating schedule) of the application is detailed at Appendix A and the plan of the premises is attached at Appendix B.